inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 Answer
 ......

-13. :guilabel:`Click` InaSAFE Print, save as “ people in need of evacuation above 80cm”
+13. :guilabel:`Click` InaSAFE Print, save as Â´people in need of evacuation above 80cmÂ´

 14. Before moving onto buildings, lets turn some layers off.
 In your Layer panel you will now have 5 layers, we are going to uncheck everything but: